rbrtknwls/Carleton-SCSI-2019/README.md

       - We found that the processing time was the major bottle neck.
       - Communication time was fast.
       - Adding more processors made the code compute much faster.

+# Natural Language Processing .
+   - What I did week 2 of the program! (week 3 was computer music...
+I forgot to save the code).
+   - Used python to do data abstraction on different text files.
+   - Also created an AI to generate text.